Our curatorial training is based on our love for sharing knowledge with others.

 I just wanted to let you know the very positive and warm feedback I received on your Expert Interview, which I played to Sotheby’s Institute students this afternoon, just after my lectures.
 The course director and the students were very impressed by the focus, breadth and depth of the tips and suggestions you kindly made.Manoj Phatak, CEO, ArtRatio, January 2020.

 Since the start of the pandemic and the various global lockdowns we have quickly adapted our delivery methods online.
 In April we delivered an intensive workshop on Women and Cornish Traditional Music that included sharing audio and video with participants.
-This was part of the Hypatia Trust’s Women and Music project funded by National Heritage Lottery Fund, and also contributed to our Cornish Trad research.
+This was part of the Hypatia Trust’s Women and Music project funded by National Heritage Lottery Fund.
 We are trialling Crowdcast.io as our platform of choice for delivering one-to-may webinars.

 Curators in the community webinar